-Several sources have shown and proven that fuzzy systems are universal approximators [Kosko, 1994; Ying et al., 1999].
-These proofs stem from the isomorphism between two algebras: an abstract algebra (one dealing with groups, fields, and rings) and a linear algebra

-(one dealing with vector spaces, state vectors, and transition matrices) and the structure of a fuzzy system, which is comprised of an implication between actions and conclusions (antecedents and consequents).
+Several sources have shown and proven that fuzzy systems are universal approximators (Kosko, 1994; Ying et al., 1999).
+These proofs stem from the isomorphism between two algebras-an abstract algebra (one dealing with groups, fields, and rings) and a linear algebra (one dealing with vector spaces, state vectors, and transition matrices)-and the structure of a fuzzy system, which comprises an implication between actions and conclusions (antecedents and consequents).
 The reason for this isomorphism is that both entities (algebra and fuzzy systems) involve a mapping between elements of two or more domains.
 Just as an algebraic function maps an input variable to an output variable, a fuzzy system maps an input group to an output group; in the latter these groups can be linguistic propositions or other forms of fuzzy information.
-The foundation on which fuzzy systems theory rests is a fundamental theorem from real analysis in algebra known as the Stone-Weierstrass theorem, first developed in the late nineteenth century by Weierstrass [1885], then simplified by Stone [1937].
+The foundation on which fuzzy systems theory rests is a fundamental theorem from real analysis in algebra known as the Stone-Weierstrass theorem, which was first developed in the late nineteenth century by Weierstrass (1885), then simplified by Stone (1937).

 In the coming years it will be the consequence of this isomorphism that will make fuzzy systems more and more popular as solution schemes, and it will make fuzzy systems theory a routine offering in the classroom as opposed to its previous status as a "new, but curious technology."
 Fuzzy systems, or whatever label scientists eventually come to call it in the future, will be a standard course in any science or engineering curriculum.
 It contains all of what algebra has to offer, plus more, because it can handle all kinds of information not just numerical quantities.
-More on this similarity between abstract or linear algebras and fuzzy systems is discussed in Chapter 9 on rule-reduction methods.

-While fuzzy systems are shown to be universal approximators to algebraic functions, it is not this attribute that actually makes them valuable to us in understanding new or evolving problems.
-Rather, the primary benefit of fuzzy systems theory is to approximate system behavior where analytic functions or numerical relations do not exist.
-Hence, fuzzy systems have high potential to understand the very systems that are devoid of analytic formulations: complex systems.
-Complex systems can be new systems that have not been tested, they can be systems involved with the human condition such as biological or medical systems, or they can be social, economic, or political systems, where the vast arrays of inputs and outputs could not all possibly be captured analytically or controlled in any conventional sense.
-Moreover, the relationship between the causes and effects of these systems is generally not understood, but often can be observed.
+Although fuzzy systems are shown to be universal approximators to algebraic functions, it is not this attribute that actually makes them valuable to us in understanding new or evolving problems.
+Rather, the primary benefit of fuzzy systems theory is to approximate system behavior in which analytic functions or numerical relations do not exist.
+Hence, fuzzy systems have high potential to understand the systems that are devoid of analytic formulations: complex systems.
+Complex systems can be new systems that have not been tested; they can be systems involved with the human condition such as biological or medical systems; or they can be social, economic, or political systems, in which the vast arrays of inputs and outputs could not all possibly be captured analytically or controlled in any conventional sense.
+Moreover, the relationship between the causes and effects of these systems is generally not understood but often can be observed.